MetaMask/ethereum-provider-openrpc-generator/README.md

 ## Features:

 - Built in components for:
-  - Types
+  - Typescript Types

 - Easy to create new components

 ## Usage

-The generator CLI has a generate command which takes a config to run.
-The config specifies what components you want to make, as well as the configuration for each component.

-Using the CLI's `init` command, you can walk though an interactive config builder.
+The generator uses the [OpenRPC Generator](https://github.com/open-rpc/generator) to generate typings for Typescript and can be expanded to many other usecases.

 ### Quick start